mysociety/message-manager/README.md

 You can edit this file directly if you want, or you can drop your config in to `app/Config/general.yml` as a YAML file.
-(This particular mechanism is in place because mySociety's own environment favours YAML configuration files).
+(This particular mechanism is in place because mySociety's own environment favours YAML configuration files -- see the notes below about `general.yml`, which you may prefer because it means all your config is in a single file, outside of the git repository).

 ### Populate it with initial data (not optional!)